-Hailed for his “sonorous and secure voice” (Opera Today), baritone Adam Cannedy is quickly making his way on opera stages across the country.
+Hailed for his “sonorous and secure voice” (Opera Today), Adam Cannedy is quickly making his way on opera stages across the country.
 Career highlights include a guest appearance with Tanglewood Music Center’s Contemporary Music Festival appearing as Rooster Wild Thing in Oliver Knussen’s WHERE THE WILD THINGS ARE, a role he would reprise in 2011 in his Lincoln Center debut with New York City Opera.
-Most recently, he appeared as Marullo in both Opera Omaha and The Atlanta Opera's co-production of Verdi’s RIGOLETTO, as well as Masetto in First Coast Opera's DON GIOVANNI.
-The 2015-2016 season will see Adam return to Opera Omaha as Fiorello in Rossini's IL BARBIERE DI SIVIGLIA and as Handsome in Puccini's LA FANCIULLA DEL WEST.
-In April 2016, Adam will make his role debut as LeBlanc in the revival of Goodwin and Rice's American opera EVANGELINE with Longfellow Chorus in Portland, Maine, and he will join the staff of Chamber Music Campania as resident teaching and performing artist for the Lucera Vocal Institute in Lucera, Italy.
+Last year he appeared in Light Opera of New York's production of Victor Herbert's THE ONLY GIRL, which included a collaboration with Albany Records to produce the first ever fully-orchestrated cast recording (available on iTunes).
+Most recently, Adam returned to Opera Omaha as Fiorello in Rossini's IL BARBIERE DI SIVIGLIA and as Handsome in Puccini's LA FANCIULLA DEL WEST.
+In April 2016, Adam made his role debut as the villain LeBlanc in the revival of Goodwin and Rice's American opera EVANGELINE, which hasn't been performed in over 100 years, with Longfellow Chorus in Portland, Maine.
+This season will also see him return to Light Opera of New York in Jerome Kern's SALLY, including another collaboration with Albany Records.
+Later in 2016, Adam will appear with New York's Contemporary Center for Opera in the world premiere of JANE EYRE.

 In 2010, Adam made his European debut at Wexford Festival Opera in Wexford Ireland, appearing as The Ballad Singer in Richard Wargo’s WINNERS and as an Oompa Loompa in Peter Ash’s THE GOLDEN TICKET; both productions were European premieres.
 A champion of modern music, Adam has collaborated with and performed for living composers including Carlisle Floyd, William Bolcom, Stephen Paulus, Richard Wargo, Simon Sargon, Peter Ash (both the world and European premieres of THE GOLDEN TICKET), Oliver Knussen, Ned Rorem, and Philip Glass.
 Additional performance credits include COSI FAN TUTTE (Guglielmo and Don Alfonso), A LITTLE NIGHT MUSIC (Count Carl Magnus), ROMEO ET JULIETTE (Lord Capulet), the staged premiere of Bolcom’s LUCREZIA (Chucho), CARMEN (Escamillo), Stephen Paulus’s THE POSTMAN ALWAYS RINGS TWICE (Frank Chambers), SUSANNAH (Olin Blitch), the world premiere of Simon Sargon’s THE SINGING VIOLIN (Baron Frederick), OKLAHOMA!
 (Will Parker), THE MUSIC MAN (Oliver Hix), CAMELOT (Lancelot), and SWEENEY TODD (Anthony).